 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax basis of assets and liabilities using statutory rates.
 A valuation allowance is recorded against deferred tax assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
-There were no significant income tax provisions or benefits for the three months ended March 31, 2016 and 2015.
+There were no significant income tax provisions or benefits for the three or six months ended June 30, 2016 and 2015.
 Due to the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has recorded a full valuation allowance against the Company's otherwise recognizable net deferred tax assets.